 Ruth Orkin: A Photo Spirit reproduces over 200 of Orkin’s photographs in honor of what would have been her 100th birthday.
 It’s the most definitive collection of her work to date.

-Binge-Worthy #5½: I Need A Ride To California (Morris Engel, 1968)
+Photographers as Filmmakers #5½: I Need A Ride To California (Morris Engel, 1968)

 On the heels of The Little Fugitive, we take a look at Morris Engel’s long-lost, recently restored 1968 feature film, which chronicles the experiences of a free-spirited young woman immersed in the East Village counterculture scene.

-Binge-Worthy #5: The Little Fugitive (Morris Engel and Ruth Orkin, 1953)
+Photographers as Filmmakers #5: The Little Fugitive (Morris Engel and Ruth Orkin, 1953)

-At the start of the 1950s, Photo League members Morris Engel and Ruth Orkin made a low-budget independent feature called The Little Fugitive using a small, custom-built portable 35mm camera.
+At the start of the 1950s, Photo League members Morris Engel and Ruth Orkin made a low-budget independent feature called The Little Fugitive using a small, custom-built portable movie camera.
 Their unassuming and charming debut as filmmakers went on to have an unexpected and considerable influence on the film world.

 Book Review: Fotoclubismo by Sarah Hermanson Meister